FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: Author
   - Multiple: True
   - Description: Persons who worked on the dataset
+-  __method__
+  - Type: string
+  - Description: The method which is used to gain the data

 ### Author
 Container for information regarding persons who worked on a dataset.